neelimagprasad/wi21-cse110-lab4/part1/part1.md

 - C) true becuase '2' and 2 are the same value, but different types
 - D) false because '2' and 2 are not the same type
 - E) false because true = 1 is not equal to 2
-- F) true because Boolean(2) is true, whihc is the same as true
+- F) true because Boolean(2) is true, which is the same as true

 16. The == operator checks if the two operands are the same value or not, regardless of type.
 The === operator returns true if two varaibles are of the same type, are not numeric, and have the same value.